Consultation portal privacy notice and terms and conditions

 Gateshead's Information Rights Officer and the Information Commissioner's Office

-If you have any concerns about the processing of your personal data by us, you may contact the Information Rights Officer, Legal and Corporate Services, Gateshead Council, First Floor, Civic Centre, Gateshead, NE8 1HH or the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+If you have any concerns about the processing of your personal data by us, you may contact the Information Rights Officer, Corporate Services and Governance, Gateshead Council, First Floor, Civic Centre, Gateshead, NE8 1HH or the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 Terms and conditions of use